Implicit bias training: Negation

 Negation training decreases implicit bias through actively rejecting information that reinforces stereotypes, therefore breaking the habit of stereotyping.
 Kawakami, Dovido, Moll, Hermsen, and Russin (2000) conducted one of the first studies to test the effects of negation training on reducing implicit bias.
-In their study, participants were presented with pictures of Black and white individuals along with a word that represented a stereotype.
+In their study, participants were presented with pictures of Black and White individuals along with a word that represented a stereotype.
 The participants were instructed to press "NO" during stereotype-consistent trials (for example, a Black person and the word "lazy"), and "YES" during stereotype-inconsistent trials (a Black person paired with "successful").
-Participants showed significant decreases in automatic bias from the pretest to posttest.
+Participants showed significant decreases in automatic bias from the pretest to the posttest.

-However, Gawronski, Deutsch, Mbirkou, Seibt, and Strack(2006) hypothesized that negation training was not only ineffective, but could actually strengthen implicit biases.
+However, Gawronski, Deutsch, Mbirkou, Seibt, and Strack (2006) hypothesized that negation training was not only ineffective but could actually strengthen implicit biases.
 They stated that Kawakami and colleagues only produced positive results because when the participants responded, "YES" to stereotype-inconsistent word-picture pairings, they were using counterstereotyping rather than negation.
 To test these claims, the researchers created separate counterstereotype and negation conditions.
 The counterstereotype condition was instructed to press "YES" for stereotype-inconsistent information, while the negation condition was told to press "NO" for stereotype-consistent information.
 The results showed that the counterstereotype condition decreased implicit bias, but the negation condition increased bias.
 A possible explanation for the increase in bias with negation training is the level of control required during memory retrieval.
 During negation training, the memory of a previously held stereotype is activated and then you have to purposefully reject the meaning of the memory.
 The participants were repeatedly activating the memory of the stereotype, which made it stronger, and they were not able to replace the stereotype with a positive counterstereotype.
 Alternatively, in counterstereotyping, you do not have to exhibit control to reject a memory because a new and separate memory for stereotype-inconsistent information is formed.